SergeevDmitry/swift_app/README.md

 # Quizzler
 Learn to make iOS Apps 📱 | Project Stub | (Swift 4.0/Xcode 9) - Quizzler App

-Beginner: Download the starter project files as .zip and extract the files to your desktop.

 ## Quiz Text Strings

         // Creating a quiz item and appending it to the list